darpots/darpots/README.md

 - 🔭 I’m currently working on becoming a code wizard.
 - 🌱 I’m currently learning the deeper workings of javascript and react to become more proficient.
 - 📫 How to reach me: darpots@outlook.com
 - ⚡ Fun fact: I didn't start to learn code until I was in my forties.
-Yes an old dog can learn new tricks.
+Yes an old dog does learn new tricks.

 ## Find me at one of these fabulous places